 In addition to allowing their group members to contribute more actively to the success of the group's efforts, introverted leaders spend more time listening and less time talking.
 Extrapolating from the axiom that "two heads are better than one," this idea suggests that many talking heads are better than one that constantly controls the conversation.

-In one study of 57 store managers of a national pizza chain, Grant and his colleagues found that when employees were highly proactive, taking initiative to generate and implement ideas and suggestions for improvement, stores managed by introverts had 14% higher weekly profits than stores managed by extroverts.
-The same pattern was repeated in an experimental study among college students when the measure of proactivity was number of t-shirts folded by participants trying to win iPod Nano's.
-When group members were proactive, they were 28% more productive under introverted than extroverted leaders in a 10-minute period.
+In one study of 57 store managers of a national pizza chain, Grant and his colleagues found that when employees were highly proactive, taking initiative to generate and implement ideas and suggestions for improvement, stores managed by introverts had 14 percent higher weekly profits than stores managed by extroverts.
+The same pattern was repeated in an experimental study among college students when the measure of proactivity was the number of t-shirts folded by participants trying to win iPod Nanos.
+When group members were proactive, they were 28 percent more productive under introverted than extroverted leaders in a 10-minute period.
 The worst performance in both cases involved leaders with low extroversion and passive followers and high extroversion and proactive followers.

 The moral of the story is that the personalities of leaders and followers should be in harmony for a group to achieve maximum productivity.
 However, because groups are most effective when they reflect the efforts of everyone, leaders who draw out the best efforts of their group members will engender the best performance and most likely to allow their members to feel invested in the group's efforts.